kovidgoyal/calibre/manual/template_lang.rst

 You can do more than just simple substitution with the templates.
 You can also conditionally include text and control how the substituted data is formatted.

 First, conditionally including text.
 There are cases where you might want to have text appear in the output only if a field is not empty.
-A common case is ``series`` and ``series_index``, where you want either nothing or the two values with a hyphen between them.
-Calibre handles this case using a special field syntax.
+A common case is ``series`` and ``series_index``, where you want either nothing or the two values with a hyphen between them. calibre handles this case using a special field syntax.

 For example, assume you want to use the template::